Meet the Team

 Paul Brownlee CQSW, Dip HE Social Work, DMS

 A former Sapper in the Royal Engineers, Paul qualified as a Social Worker in 1993.
 Paul has worked in a number of Social Work Departments in the North East of England.
-He has spent the majority of his career delivering, managing and leading services for young people involved in the Criminal Justice System.
-Paul has worked as an advisor and improvement consultant to the Youth Justice Board of England and Wales developing best practice models at both local and national levels.
-He has focused on implementing innovative partnership responses to juvenile justice issues and has spoken on the subject at international events.
-Most recently Paul has been responsible for Youth Justice Services, Young People’s Substance Misuse Services, Multi-Systemic Therapy, Youth Work Services, Young Carers, Social Work services for 16+ Looked After Children/Care Leavers and Vulnerable Young People.
-Paul is now managing Youth Justice Services across Northumberland and is a founding Director of The Skill Mill Limited.
+He has spent many years delivering, managing and leading services for young people involved in the Criminal Justice System.
+Paul has worked as an advisor and Performance Improvement Consultant to the Youth Justice Board of England and Wales developing best practice models at both local and national levels.
+He has focused on implementing innovative partnership responses to youth justice and social work services for vulnerable young people and has spoken on the subjects at international events.
+During his career Paul has been responsible for Youth Justice Services, Young People’s Substance Misuse Services, Multi-Systemic Therapy, Youth Work Services, Young Carers, Social Work services for 16+, Looked After Children, Care Leavers and Vulnerable Young People.
+Paul is now the Head of Performance and Quality for Hull Children’s Services and is a founding Director of The Skill Mill Limited.

 Linzie Pentleton BSc (Hons)